buddyboss/buddyboss-platform/src/readme.txt

 == Changelog ==

+= 2.6.60 =
+* Enhancement: Styling - We have updated to show a modal instead of dropdown for ellipsis in responsive view across the network
+* Bug: Activity - Multilevel activity replies graph is now displayed for betting viewing in the mobile view
+* Bug: Activity - The large space above a Gif post has now been reduced for better post styling
+* Bug: Core - Using reactions from a ‘View as’ account was showing an undefined error
+* Bug: MemberPress - The moderation content is no longer showing in the MemberPress single/archive course page
+* Bug: Profiles - The conditional profile fields were no longer being cleared when submitting the registration form while the entered data on the profile fields was invalid
+* Bug: Styling - Link preview images were showing too large in some cases
+* Bug: Styling - Removed the extra spacing after Group Visibility from the Group cards

 = 2.6.51 =
 * Bug: Core - Count was not loading correctly on Members page on the initial page load due to the performance tab page load option set to 2